House GOP votes to oust Democrat Omar from major committee

 The resolution proposed by Rep. Max Miller, R-Ohio, a former official in the Trump administration, declared, “Omar’s comments have brought dishonor to the House of Representatives.”

-Rep. Alexandria Ocasio-Cortez, went took it one step further, saying that the GOP’s action was one of the “disgusting legacies after 9/11,” a reference to he Sept.
+Rep. Alexandria Ocasio-Cortez, went further, saying that the GOP’s action was one of the “disgusting legacies after 9/11,” a reference to he Sept.
 11, 2001, attack — “the targeting and racism against Muslim-Americans throughout the United States of America.
 And this is an extension of that legacy.”

 She added, “This is about targeting women of color.”